-The Company securitizes certain insured and variable rate commercial and residential mortgages and HELOC.
+The Company securitizes certain HELOC collateralized by residential property.
 This activity is facilitated by consolidated entities that are SEs because their operations are limited to issuing and servicing the Company's funding.
 Further information regarding the Company's mortgage securitization program is included in note 3.